-As with all baking recipe I recommend you weigh the ingredients for the Pączki.
+As with all baking recipes I recommend you weigh the ingredients for the Pączki.
 Weighing ensures you have a consistent dough each and every time.
 As a baker, we are always striving to remove any variables from the process of baking.

 If you like to make your own Custard Filling (Pastry Cream) check out my post for Double Stuff Chocolate Cupcakes for the full recipe and directions.